 Dairy.
 The calcium and fortified vitamin D in dairy foods are crucial to strong bones.
 They help prevent osteoporosis, for instance.
 Include 3 cups of low-fat milk, yogurt, or other dairy products a day.
 By choosing low-fat instead of regular dairy, you’ll help keep your cholesterol levels in check, making you less likely to get heart disease.

 Nuts.
 The fats in nuts are among the healthiest you can find.
 If you avoid nuts because they're high in fat, think again.
 In fact, one study showed that snacking on nuts cut the risk of high blood pressure and high cholesterol by about 20%.
 You only need to eat 1/4 of an ounce a day to get the benefits -- that’s about 4 almonds.

 Beans and lentils.
-These foods give you loads of plant-based protein, so they’re an age-protecting alternative to red meat with saturated fat, which is linked to heart disease and diabetes.
+These foods give you loads of fiber and plant-based protein, so they’re an age-protecting alternative to red meat with saturated fat, which is linked to heart disease and diabetes.
 Beans and lentils are inexpensive and easy to add to soups, casseroles, and side dishes.

 Foods to Avoid

 For the best anti-aging diet, it’s important to limit foods that can harm your body.
-It’s easy if you follow these three guidelines.
+It’s easy if you follow these guidelines.